amirouche/ff.js/README.md

 }
 ```

-`model` is not very interesting it is the usual
+`model` is not very interesting it is the usual stuff.
-stuff.

 `makeController` aka. `mc` is more interesting.
 Simply said, `mc`
 will bind event handlers to the current application so that they
 execute in the context of the application.
 That is `mc` will pass (or
-if you prefer *inject*) the current application `model` to the event
+if you prefer *inject* via a closure) the current application `model`
-handler.
+to the event handler.

 Event handlers must return a *transformer*.

 At the end of the day, you must: